Contact Us

 Processing of the application

-The USCIS reviews EB-5 visa applications within 3—4 years.
-Until they get their approval, the investor and their family members can stay in the USA with non-immigrant visas.
+The USCIS reviews EB‑5 visa applications within 3—4 years.
+Until they get their approval, the investors can stay in the USA with their non-immigrant visas.

 Obtaining a Conditional Green Card

 Once the visa is approved, investors can file a petition for a Conditional Green Card.
-If they are already in the USA, they submit the I-485 form to USCIS.
-Investors file the DS-260 form to the US Embassy if they are outside of the country.
+If they are already in the USA, they submit the I‑485 form to USCIS.
+If they are outside of the country, investors file the DS‑260 form to the US Embassy.

 The Conditional Green Card is issued for 2 years.